juko-jam/auto_unit_setter/README.md

 (see units.xlsx/units2.xlsx to understand how to make a valid spread sheet)

+Caution !
+the order of lessons is important and will effect the final results (for example if you put Lesson1 at first and Lesson2 later you will get different results comparing to when you put Lesson2 at first and Lesson 1 later) it is recommended to order your lessons based on their significance to your totall educational plans and stuff!

 this is how you make your lessons' excel file. now how to run program ?